julelang/manual/src/common-concepts/structures/reserved-methods.md

 - Return type should be void
 - Method should be `pub`
 - Method should only have mutable non-reference `self` and mutable non-reference `y` parameters
+- Type of right operand should be `T`, which is adding support for operator
 - Method should do not have generics

 ### Example